The Surrey Oaks is a great supporter of micro-breweries from both near and far.

 These are rustic and so don't expect them to necessarily be round!

-A choice of roasts is available on Sunday, on sale until they run out.
+A choice of roasts is available on Sunday.

-To the side and rear is the very large garden where there are three boules courts in one corner, and these are a hive of activity on sunny Sundays.
+To the side and rear is the very large garden where there are 3 Boules Courts in one corner and these are a hive of activity on sunny Sundays.

 East & Mid Surrey Pub of the Year